 It offers options for both actively practicing RNs with a BSN or those that currently hold a master’s degree who are looking for the education and the integration of faith, that will help them become the NICU nurse that they dreamt of being.
 It prepares them for the daily challenges they will face in the ER and NICU.
 Along with their medical knowledge and nursing expertise, they also need exceptional communication skills.

-For more information on how you can gain the holistic skill set necessary for this advanced practice role and lead change through practice, visit /programs/dnp-nnp.
+For more information on how you can gain the holistic skill set necessary for this advanced practice role and lead change through practice, visit our Online DNP NNP page.